aruba-uxi/chart-library/charts/aruba-uxi/README.md

     ...
 ```

 Global values used by all kubernetes objects.
 Some of these values can be overridden (see `values.example.yaml`).
+If overridden, in the application or cronjob, precedence is given to the overridden values.

 ## Application Values